00labs/huma-monorepo/0_doc/2.0-docs/products/huma/faqs.md

 However, please note:

 - **Transferred tokens lose their lockup status**
-- The transferred position will be treated as **unlocked** in the receiving wallet
+- The transferred position will be treated as **unlocked** in the receiving wallet.
-- Any **extra Feathers earned from lockups** will be **reverted** in the original wallet
+- Any **extra Feathers earned from lockups** will be **reverted** in the original wallet.
-- An exception applies only if the transfer is to protocols where Huma has officially stated that lockup status and rewards will be preserved (currently none)
+- An exception applies only if the transfer is to protocols where Huma has officially stated that lockup status and rewards will be preserved (currently none).

 ---